-Journalists now stranded in Afghanistan
+Inside the Beltway: Journalists now stranded in Afghanistan

 The political allure of Des Moines, Cedar Rapids and Davenport continues to call former President Donald Trump — along with a host of lawmakers.

-We already know that Mr. Trump has hired “two prominent Iowa activists” and spoken with Jeff Kaufman, chairman of the Republican Party of Iowa — this according to New York Magazine.
+We already know that Mr. Trump has hired “two prominent Iowa activists” and spoken with Jeff Kaufmann, chairman of the Republican Party of Iowa — this according to New York Magazine.

 It also revealed that Sens.
 Tom Cotton of Arkansas, Ted Cruz of Texas, Marco Rubio and Rick Scott of Florida, and Tim Scott of South Carolina have all paid a call to Iowa in recent days.
 So have Reps.
-Matt Gaetz of Florida, Marjorie Taylor Green of Georgia, Jim Jordan of Ohio, plus former Vice President Mike Pence, former Secretary of State Mike Pompeo and former South Carolina governor Nikki Hayley.
+Matt Gaetz of Florida, Marjorie Taylor Greene of Georgia, Jim Jordan of Ohio, plus former Vice President Mike Pence, former Secretary of State Mike Pompeo and former South Carolina Gov. Nikki Haley.

 Mr. Trump, meanwhile, has hosted recent public rallies in Alabama and Ohio.
 But he has another destination in mind.